This starts off cutting, but I promise it gets kinder.

 I remember counting down the months until your second album was released.
 I was such a scattered mung bean during that period and our mindset of escaping the wankery of the day seemed similar.
 You pissed off to India – I buggered off to Cairns.
 You found enlightenment.
 I found the same bullshit I tried to run away from – just a tropical version of it.

-When your album finally did come out I was so broke and skinny, my girlfriend and I would scab mangoes from the council trees just so we could eat!
+When your album finally did come out I couldn’t afford to buy it!
+I was so broke and skinny, my girlfriend and I would scab mangoes from the council trees just so we could eat!
 We’d hang out in the shopping centre because we stupidly rented a unit in northern Queensland with no air conditioning.
 I’d loiter outside Sanity reading the song list and obsessing over owning the CD.
-By the time I returned home, Supposed Former Infatuation Junkie was obsessively played and scratched until it was stolen from my car many moons and many me’s later.
+By the time I returned home, Supposed Former Infatuation Junkie was played and scratched until it was stolen from my car many moons and many me’s later.

 After that I forgot all about it.
 About you.
-About the massive influence and affect you had on me in that minuscule, but pivotal point in life when I was both oozing confidence and completely clueless about my place in the world.
+About the massive influence and affect you had on me in that minuscule, but pivotal point in life when I was oozing confidence, was fearless and clueless about my place in the world.

-I recently started researching and delving into the worship of Goddess’s in ancient civilisations and bizarrely “Heart of the House” took up residency in my brain – on repeat.
-That was the first song I fell in love with and the first I had to etch from my mind because it made me sad.
+I recently started researching and delving into the worship of Goddess’s in ancient civilizations and bizarrely “Heart of the House” took up residency in my brain – on repeat.
+That was the first song I fell in love with and the first I had to etch from my mind because it fed my depression.
 It tapped into that dream state of life as a kid in the 70s and 80s.
 Orange hues, hazy days as a little girl, family picnics, sucking sour grass, threading daisy chains and worshipping my own real life Goddess – my Mum.

 …You saw me, run from the house, in the snow, melodramatically…